Hardik-Jain1/Hardik-Jain1/README.md

 * Generative AI (LLM)
 * Web Development with Python (HTML, CSS, Bootstrap, Vue.js, Flask)

-  Currently open for Research & Technical Internships in the field of Data Science or ML or Deep Learning
+  Currently open for Research & Technical Internships in the field of Data Science or ML or Deep Learning or Generative AI

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">